peterwissel/Udacity_ND_Data_Engineer/P2_Data_Modeling_with_Apache_Cassandra/README.md

 #Datasets

-For this project, you'll be working with one dataset: event_data.
+For this project, I'll be working with one dataset: event_data.
 The directory of CSV files partitioned by date.
 Here are examples of filepaths to two files in the dataset:

     event_data/2018-11-08-events.csv